 A risk-group staging system now coming into use is known as the International Neuroblastoma Risk Group Staging System (INRGSS).
 It is similar to the INSS, but it does not use the results of surgery to help define the stage.
 This lets doctors determine a stage before surgery, based on the results of imaging tests (usually a CT or MRI scan, and an MIBG scan), as well as exams and biopsies.
 The stage can then be used to help predict how resectable the tumor is – that is, how much of it can be removed with surgery.

 The INRGSS uses image-defined risk factors (IDRFs), which are factors seen on imaging tests that might mean the tumor will be harder to remove.
 This includes things like the tumor growing into a nearby vital organ or growing around important blood vessels.

-L1: A tumor that has not grown from where it started and does not involve vital structures as defined by the list of IDRFs.
+L1: A tumor that has not spread from where it started and has not grown into vital structures as defined by the list of IDRFs.
 It is confined to one body compartment, such as the neck, chest, or abdomen.

 M: A tumor that has spread (metastasized) to a distant part of the body (except tumors that are stage MS).

-MS: Metastatic disease in children younger than 18 months with spread only to skin, liver, and/or bone marrow.
-No more than 10% of marrow cells may be cancerous, and an MIBG scan does not show spread to the bones and/or the bone marrow.
+MS: Metastatic disease in children younger than 18 months with cancer spread only to skin, liver, and/or bone marrow.
+No more than 10% of marrow cells are cancerous, and an MIBG scan does not show spread to the bones and/or the bone marrow.